 With the help of several geek colleagues, I just finished this massive project — listing the best blogs, forums, videos, and communities for Android developers and designers.

-For those of you who're new to Android development, following individual bloggers to learn their tips and tutorials is a great way to improve; Experienced devs?
-You'll probably want to involve yourselves more to the right communities.
+For those of you who’re new to Android development, following individual bloggers to learn their tips and tutorials is a great way to improve; Experienced devs?
+You’ll probably want to involve yourself more in the right communities.

 It’s certainly unrealistic to keep up with all the Android resources.
 So, select those that best fit your needs and goals.
 Also, don’t forget — it’s not only about how to make an Android app, but you’ll also need to promote it to get downloads.
 That takes time too.

 The bottom line?
 Know your goal, spend your time wisely, and be productive.
 Good luck to your mobile app and android dev career!

 It sits on top of the list because it’s the official Google Blogspot for Android Developers.
 Here you can find news, tips and tricks and development examples.
 It’s also worth browsing through the blog’s archives on the sidebar as some of the posts are really meaty.